Chia-Network/chia-docs/docs/green-paper/recovering-from-51-percent-attacks.md

 ### 6.1.2	Recovering from PoStake Majority

 This is in stark contrast to PoStake based longest-chain protocols, where once an adversary gets hold of keys controlling a sufficiently large amount of stake, security cannot be recovered by the honest parties without resorting on some external mechanism.
 The reason is bootstrapping as discussed in §2.3: an adversary who holds keys which at some point in the chain controlled stake $N$, can fork at that point and bootstrap a chain to the present that looks as if they had $N$ stake throughout.
-The issue is aggravated due to "stake-bleeding" [@Gazi2018], which refers to the fact that the fork can amass additional stake through fees and block-rewards.
+The issue is aggravated due to "stake-bleeding" [<a href="/green-paper-references/#GKR18">GKR18</a>], which refers to the fact that the fork can amass additional stake through fees and block-rewards.

 ### 6.1.3	Recovering from PoSpace Majority